-7. Borrowings and Other Secured Financings
+8. Borrowings and Other Secured Financings

-Fixed Rate able ate Tota Decei 31, 2 mber
+Fixed Rate ٧ ariable Rate Total at lune 30, 2023

 Original maturities of one year or less:

-Next 12 months \$ 801 \$ 5 \$ 806
+Next 12 months \$ 317 \$ 3,995 \$ 4,312

 Original maturities greater than one year:

-Due in 2023 - 10 ,504 10),504
+Due in 2023

-Due in 2024 - - -
+Due in 2024 4,809 4,809

-Due in 2025 - 10 10
+Due in 2025 2 2

-Total - \$10 ,514 \$10),514
+Total \$ \$ 4,811 \$ 4,811

-Total Borrowings \$ 801 \$10 ,519 \$ 1 ['] 1,320
+Total Borrowings \$ 317 \$ 8,806 \$ 9,123

-Weighted average coupon at period-end 1 -1.0)1%2 -1.
-01%2
+Weighted average coupon at periodend 6.46% 6.46%

-Weighted average stated maturity, in years s 1 1.08
+Weighted average stated maturity, in years 1 · 1.1

-- Includes only borrowings with original maturities greater than one year.
-Weighted average coupon was calculated utilizing U.S. dollar interest rates and excludes financial instruments for which the fair value option was elected. - Weighted average coupon for variable rate borrowings is negative due to a combination of borrowing and lending of U.S. and non-U.S. dollar balances, resulting in net U.S. lending position by the period end.
+Includes only borrowings with original maturities greater than one year.
+Weighted average coupon was calculated utilizing U.S. dollar interest rates and excludes financial instruments for which the fair value option was elected.

-Borrowings with original maturities of one year or less primarily consist of unsecured borrowings from the Ultimate Parent that mature in less than 12 months and hybrid financials instruments with embedded derivatives which are not classified as OTC derivatives because they fail net investment criteria.
-Borrowings with original maturities greater than one year primarily consist of unsecured borrowings from Ultimate Parent and contracts which are not classified as OTC derivatives because they fail net investment criteria.
-The unsecured borrowings from Ultimate Parent are callable with maturities of 13 months or more from when it is called.
+Borrowings with original maturities of one year or less primarily consist of unsecured borrowings from the Parent that mature in less than 12 months and hybrid financial instruments with embedded derivatives which are not classified as OTC derivatives because they fail net investment criteria.

+Borrowings with original maturities greater than one year primarily consist of unsecured borrowings from Parent and contracts which are not classified as OTC derivatives because they fail net investment criteria.
+The unsecured borrowings from Parent are callable with maturities of 13 months or more from when it is called.

-The interest rates for the unsecured borrowings from the Ultimate Parent are in line with the Firm proxy rate.
+The interest rates for the unsecured borrowings from the Parent are in line with the Firm proxy rate.